Elasticsearch

 Permission Requirements

 Each endpoint in the Elasticsearch API requires a certain permission scope.
-The following scopes are required scopes for each command in this integration:
+The following are required scopes for the commands in this integration:

 READER NOTE

-If you want to indicate a user API key, you will need to grant the manage_api_key cluster privilege.
-D3 does not currently require an API key input, but you can still enable that option as needed.
+To indicate a user API key, grant the manage_api_key cluster privilege.
+D3 does not currently require an API key input, but this option can still be enabled when necessary.

-The authenticated user will always be the owner of newly created API keys.
+The authenticated user will always be the owner of any newly created API key.

-With the manage_api_key cluster privilege, you can invalidate your own API keys and those owned by other users.
+With the manage_api_key cluster privilege, users can invalidate their own API keys and those owned by other users.

 Command | Required Permission |